 Our Testing Experience

-Seat depth is the defining trait.
-When I perched forward, I’d start to slide during a long movie; scooting back solved it.
-Marcus liked how stable it felt under load, while Mia preferred it for curling up more than feet-flat sitting.
-In leather, it also ran warmer during extended sessions.
+Seat depth is what defines Emily.
+When I perched forward, I started to slide during a long movie; scooting back fixed it.
+Marcus liked how planted it felt under load, while Mia preferred it for curling up more than feet-flat sitting.
+In leather, it also felt warmer as sessions stretched out.

 What we liked